hujanais/cms-serverless/README.md

 vercel => the first time you run this, there is a wizard to follow. vercel => push to staging area for testing. vercel --prod => push to production
+! development tip. during development, run your application locally using vercel dev

+## Example of CRUD endpoints used against a mongo-db database

 ## End Points